What is Cardano?

 ADA: Now Supported by Ledger Live

-Ledger now supports Cardano’s native token ADA on Ledger Live desktop, meaning you can not only secure your private keys offline as you interact, but also manage, send and receive your tokens seamlessly on your Ledger Live interface.
-ADA tokens can also be purchased directly via our API partner, MoonPay, and paid straight to your Ledger Nano – a combination of convenience and security only Ledger’s ecosystem can offer.
+Ledger now supports Cardano’s native token ADA, meaning you can not only secure your private keys offline as you interact, but also check Cardano coin price, manage, send and receive your tokens seamlessly on your Ledger Live interface.
+ADA tokens can also be purchased directly via our API partner, MoonPay, and paid straight to your Ledger Nano – a combination of convenience and security to buy Cardano only Ledger’s ecosystem can offer.

 Ledger: Constantly Expanding, Constantly Secure